The Addams Family 2: Plot

 At his home, Cyrus shows Wednesday a formula he developed to make human–animal hybrids, similar to Wednesday's experiment.
 When the rest of the Addams family shows up, Wednesday is persuaded to stay with Cyrus.
 After Pugsley finds out that Cyrus' daughter Ophelia is a pig, Cyrus reveals he is using Wednesday, as her formula was better than his.
 He captures the family to test on them, but Wednesday refuses to do so.
 Cyrus tries to get Pongo to go after her, but it is revealed Lurch and Pongo knew each other before while in a mental asylum, and they decide to free the Addams.
-Cyrus comes into contact with his formula during the scuffle and turns into a hybrid monster.
-The now-completely insane doctor tries to kill the family, but is stopped by Fester, who has fully mutated into a squid monster.
+Cyrus comes into contact with his formula during the scuffle and turns into a hybrid chicken-cow-goat-pig monster.
+Cyrus, disgusted by Wednesday's compassion, admits that the DNA results were fake and Wednesday is not his daughter.
+Feeling that Wednesday is no longer any use to him, Cyrus tries to kill the family, but is stopped by Fester, who has fully mutated into a squid monster.
 After the two fight, Cyrus falls off a cliff to his death.
-Fester is turned back to normal by Wednesday, using a necklace of her family's blood that Morticia gave her earlier.
+Fester is turned back to normal by Wednesday using a necklace given to her by Morticia that contains the family's blood.

 Wednesday reunites with her family and they return home along with Pongo and Ophelia, the latter of whom has become fully human following contact with Wednesday's formula and falls in love with Pugsley.
-While Wednesday knew that Cyrus faked his DNA test results, Gomez reveals to Wednesday that he wears a toupée after losing his original hair in a napalm accident.
+Gomez then reveals to Wednesday that he has worn a toupée ever since he lost his real hair in a napalm accident.
 He promises the family that next time, he will take them on a trip across the world.